-- EYFS and KS1 play in the Prep Garden and KS2 play on Granville Green/Cricket Pitch as directed by the members of staff on duty.
-Children must be supervised when crossing the road. - Children should go to the toilet before leaving for break time. - Two members of staff are on duty at each location. - At the end of each break, the member of staff on duty raises their arm, which is copied by all children.
-On Granville Green, this may require one blow of the whistle to attract children's attention.
-When all children are still, quiet and with arms raised, the teacher will tell them to line up in their designated areas, which should be in quiet, class lines.
+- EYFS and KS1 (+ Year 3) play in the Prep Garden and KS2 play on Granville Green/Courtyard as directed by the members of staff on duty.
+Children must be supervised when crossing the road. - Children should go to the toilet before leaving for break time. - One member of staff is on duty at each location.
+With one member of staff on patrol. - At the end of each break, the bell will be rung at which time the children line up in an orderly fashion.
 The children will then be escorted into the building in a calm and orderly manner. - Rain, thunder or lightning results in indoor play.
 Staff should adhere to the guidance given from the portable lightning meter.
-Children return to their classrooms and are supervised with 'wet-play' activities.
+Children return to their classrooms and are supervised with 'wet-play' activities, and supervised by staff in their wet-weather duty areas.